-We Are Allies was founded at the first-ever Opioid Epidemic Challenge Summit and Hackathon (opioidhackathon.com) hosted by Mass General Hospital and the GE Foundation in September 2016 by a group of concerned community members, addiction experts, pharmacists and individuals in recovery.
+We Are Allies was founded at the first-ever Opioid Epidemic Challenge Summit and Hackathon hosted by the Massachusetts General Hospital and the GE Foundation in September 2016 by a group of concerned community members, addiction experts, pharmacists and individuals in recovery.

 WHO WE ARE

 We Are Allies (WAA), Inc. is an innovative nonprofit founded by a group of medical experts, pharmacists, military veterans, designers and people in long-term recovery addressing the opioid crisis by fighting the stigma of addiction and deploying the lifesaving overdose reversal drug naloxone into communities.
 Our goal is to help prevent opioid overdose deaths and to support our friends and neighbors suffering from addiction.

 As Allies, we can immediately save lives by carrying naloxone in our highly-visible naloxone carrying cases.
 We also equip Allies, through our website and anti-stigma social media campaign, to teach others to think about addiction as a chronic disease rather than a personal failing.
 Over time we hope that Allies, recognizable by our externally-worn purple cases, will erase the stigma associated with substance use disorders by catalyzing conversations among friends, families and communities to show that those suffering from opioid use disorder are not alone.
 We Are Allies is here for them.

 In 2017 nearly 2,000 people in Massachusetts died from an opioid overdose – nearly one death every 4 hours.
 Incredibly, that is up 4-fold from the number of overdose deaths in 2010.

 The epidemic is by no means limited to Massachusetts.
 This is a national epidemic, on track to escalate over the next decade if it is not addressed with serious urgency.
 In fact, national overdose deaths are now the number one cause of death for men under 50.